Máximo Pavez: Political career

 During his time at the university, he was a student leader at the PUC for the Gremialist Movement, serving as president of the Law Student Center.

 In 2007, Pavez was secretary general of the Student Federation (FEUC), a position he received from future congressman Pablo Vidal.
 There, he also had the opportunity to meet the mayor of Renca, Claudio Castro.

 During Sebastián Piñera's first government (2010–2014), he served as a legislative advisor to Health Minister Jaime Mañalich.

 In 2012, and parallel to his work within Piñera's administration, Pavez was elected as councilor of his hometown Conchalí, where simultaneously helped in legislative issue to the conservative think tank, Jaime Guzmán Foundation (FJG), which pays tribute to the founder of his party, the Independent Democratic Union (UDI).

-At the think tank, he coordinated interpellations and constitutional accusations against ministers, in addition to advising the UDI bench in the Congress, as well as and other factions of the Chilean right-wing on investigative commissions, such as those in the Caval case.
+At the think tank, he coordinated interpellations and constitutional accusations against ministers, in addition to advising the UDI bench in the Congress, as well as other factions of the Chilean right-wing on investigative commissions, such as those in the Caval case.